MarioTapiaMontero/CNN-InductionMotor-Thermographic-Classification/README.md

-# Induction-Termographic-Classification
+# Induction-Thermographic-Classification
-Utilizing deep learning models like GoogleNet to classify termographic images of induction motors, detecting levels of failures efficiently
+Utilizing deep learning models like GoogleNet and ShuffleNet to classify thermographic images of induction motors, detecting levels of failures efficiently

 ---
 ##  Description